Beyond the timetable

 - become more competent in something which interests them

 - gain more confidence and develop leadership and teamwork skills

 Furthermore, since its inauguration the Duke of Edinburgh’s Award has become the world’s leading youth achievement award.
 Highly regarded by colleges and employers it is useful to include on future applications and CVs.

 Students gain the award after successfully completing three components (volunteering, skills and practical) each lasting a minimum of three months, but with one (two at silver) lasting six months, and by also successfully completing an expedition component which takes place over two weekends in late spring and late summer.

 After school clubs

-The school is currently offering an after school Badminton club run by a member of staff for Secondary pupils.
+The school is currently offering an after school Badminton club and a Netball club run by members of staff for upper Secondary pupils.